kryptokinght/react-extension-boilerplate/README.md

 React Extension Boilerplate is a modern web extension template for building Mozilla and Chrome extensions using ReactJS.

-Allows smooth and fast development of extension using on-the-go loading, building, packaging and publishing.
+Allows smooth and fast development of extension using on-the-go loading, building, packaging and publishing on the most common browsers Chrome and Firefox.<br/>
+Make changes to the source code and watch the extension implement these changes live in the browser.
 <br/>
 Implements all the best Javascript practises with ESLint, Jest, React-StoryBook, Webpack and lots more.

-* Homepage: ...
 * Source: [https://github.com/kryptokinght/react-extension-boilerplate](https://github.com/kryptokinght/react-extension-boilerplate)
-* Twitter: ...

 ## Installation :checkered_flag:

+Installing this boilerplate is as simple as cloning this repo in a new folder and start editing the source folder.

 ```bash
 # clone the git repo